 The FSUTIL.EXE utility allows you to perform various tasks of viewing and managing the settings of the FAT, NTFS and REFS file systems on Windows operating systems.
-You can use fsutil to manage files, file system settings, quota and hard links management, check the free space, manage the file system recovery options, etc. When changing file system settings, changes are being made to the registry and will be applied after Windows restarts.
+You can use fsutil to manage files, file system settings, quota and hard links management, check sparse files and managing sparse files, check the free space, manage the file system recovery options, etc. When changing file system settings, changes are being made to the registry and will be applied after Windows restarts.
 In this article, we will take a look at the basic examples of using the FSUTIL utility to manage and restore the file system in Windows.

-The Fsutil utility must be run elevated (as an administrator).
+The Fsutil utility must be run from an elevated command line (as an administrator).
 When started without parameters, the Fsutil tool displays a list of supported commands:

 - 8dot3name — 8dot3name management;

 - objectID — Object ID management;

 - quota – Quota management;

 - repair — Self-healing management;